 Light and mid-strength beer along with white and red wine will be sold inside the stadium.
 Spirits will not be sold in the public areas.
 Only four (4) alcoholic drinks may be purchased at once.

 - Excessive consumption of alcohol will not be tolerated.
 Intoxicated persons will be refused entry.
-And please don’t drink excessively at the match - you may be asked to leave the ground.
+Please don’t drink excessively at the match - you may be asked to leave the ground.

 - Please respect other patrons sitting around you and be responsible for your own actions.
 Throwing of any objects is strictly prohibited and behavior that disrupts the enjoyment of others won’t be tolerated.
 Please be patient and use commonsense throughout the day.